iaretechnician/barebones-masterserver-wiki/Starting-A-New-Project-(VS-2015).md

 This section will cover how you should setup your project for easy development.

 :star: Result of this tutorial should be included in the asset you acquired.
-If you're lazy, you can just copy the whole solution and work with it there (you'll need to add dependencies again, because paths will be changed) :)
+If you're lazy, you can just copy the whole solution and work with it there (you might need to re-add dependencies, because paths might have changed) :)

 ## Create a New Solution